Unit: 2nd Battalion

 On the right the attack quickly collapsed, both companies losing direction and veering to the right.
 The attack confronted a part of the German defence not bombarded by the artillery and before the mistake was realised the two support companies followed suit.
 The Indian troops forced their way through the German wire and took 200 yards (180 m) of the German front trench, despite many casualties.

 During the Battle the 2nd Battalion had 92 Officers and men killed in action, only 19 have a known grave, the remainder, with Percy, are Commemorated on the Le Touret Memorial.
-In total Percy had served 5 years 269 days with the Colours.
+In total Percy had served 5 years 269 days with the Colours, of which 3 years 287 days were in India and 153 days in France.
+His Service Papers report simply: “Killed in Action.
+Place not stated“.

 — about the 2nd Leicesters at Neuve Chappelle